yarml/HeliumOS/writeups/userspace.md

 I have an impulse to make a rust tool that parses some files then generate makefiles that are then used by the build system.
 What
 I really don't want is to repeat the build instructions inside every program.
 It will be a small tool, it will add yet another dependency to Helium, but, why not, let's do it.

+I ended up doin just that, a rust tool, it is done now.
+Although everything is complete in this step, I would like to just make the
+`init` process be a little mini-shell and then I can move to multi processing.